johnmcfarlane/papers/c++/contractual-disappointment.md

 A clear message in human-readable form is what the user needs in order to fix most errors.

-In an interactive program, this may be presented in the form of a dialogue box, an output window or a status bar.
+If the program is interactive, it may be presented in the form of a dialogue box, an output window or a status bar.
-Elsewhere, logging/console output is the medium through which the users is reached.
+Otherwise, logging/console output is the medium through which the users is reached.
 Printing a message to the error stream is usually adequate.

 ```c++